Swift vs. React Native – A detailed Comparison

 - Scalability: Swift gives you confidence that you can always add new features and seamlessly scale your app when the need arises.

-- Safety and Performance Enhancement: Since Swift was made to compete with Objective-, performance enhancement is core to its design.
+- Safety and Performance Enhancement: Since Swift was made to compete with Objective C-, performance enhancement is core to its design.
 In fact, it was touted to have 40% higher performance at the initial release.
 Several studies have validated this claim.

 - Safety Enhancement: Swift’s excellent error-handling and strong typing system are vital factors that mitigate crashes in production apps.
 Developers find it easy to pinpoint code errors and fic them due to its short feedback loop.
 All these factors enhance safety in Swift apps.

 - Minimal Memory Footprint: The dynamic libraries were added to Swift right from launch.
 Since the libraries are separated from the code, they are only called when the need arises.
 So, the libraries are not found in all the files within the app project.